-The books will vary by date and location, but most stores will give away one of four books with each meal including the Valentine's Day themed books, "Pete the Cat: Valentine's Day is Cool" by Kimberly and James Dean; "Clark the Shark Takes Heart" by Bruce Hale; and "Happy Valentine's Day, Mouse!" by Laura Numeroff; as well as the classic children's story "Paddington" by Michael Bond.
+The books will vary by date and location, but most stores will give away one of four books with each meal including "Pete the Cat: Valentine's Day is Cool" by Kimberly and James Dean; "Clark the Shark Takes Heart" by Bruce Hale; and "Happy Valentine's Day, Mouse!" by Laura Numeroff; as well as the classic children's story "Paddington" by Michael Bond.

 The books are conveniently sized to fit inside the Happy Meal box and Spanish language versions will be available at most stores.

 In addition to the books McDonald's is putting in the kids' meals, the fast-food giant announced plans to donate 10,000 books to the children's literacy group Reading is Fundamental.
 Carol H. Rasco, president and CEO of Reading is Fundamental, expanded on the benefits of the program in an interview with Fox News.